Stroad: Lack of traffic calming

+Traffic engineers in cities around North America (e.g. Boston, Houston, St. Louis, etc.) are reshaping their fundamental street design (and laws) so that safety is prioritized.
+As of 2019, the city of Boston is studying how to minimize pedestrian traffic deaths by lowering speed limits with traffic calming using road diets.
+After several stroads were replaced by more efficient roadways in Boston, vehicular fatalities fell from 21 in 2016 to 10 in 2018; simultaneously, pedestrian fatalities halved from 14 to 7.
+This partial success motivated Bostonian locals to demand the complete elimination of the remaining stroads by implementing better road design.

+Pedestrian deaths

+Stroads often lack features designed to make roadways safe for pedestrians, such as crosswalks and adequate street lights.
+A 2021 report by the Governors Highway Safety Association said that 60.4% of pedestrian fatalities from motor vehicles occurred on such roads.

 Car dependency and congestion

 Although stroads facilitate the goal of making all destinations reachable by car, they also practically force everyone to use (and own) a car, and thus increase car dependency (at the cost of walkability and easy use of public transport), while not necessarily making travelling by car more efficient.
 Despite the high speeds that stroads were designed for, which has made them needlessly dangerous, in practice they frequently end up being clogged with cars seeking access from the many entrances, so that the average speeds on stroads are low due to traffic congestion.
 Widening stroads to counter congestion usually only leads to induced demand and extra costs.